gbgolding/crema/README.md

 python3 bin/predict.py -f your_transcript_fasta_file.fa -c cpat_output.txt -d diamond_output.txt
 ```

+Note: if script cannot find `logit_models.RData`, please run `predict.py` using its full file path.
+This is a known issue that we are working on solving.

 ## Output files

 All output files are written to your working directory.
 Custom output directories to come...